exercism/rust/concepts/option/about.md

 The `Option` type is an enum provided by the standard library.
-It is useful for expressing whether a value exists or does not exist.
+It is useful for expressing a value which may not exist.
 While this may sound like `null` or `nil`, it is quite different and special.
 `Option` is distinctive to Rust.
 It is also quite fun to work with!